• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 • Risks:

-• Brand Professionalism Erosion: Ads and non-custom domains undermine brand professionalism and credibility.
+• Brand Professionalism Erosion: Ads and non-custom domains weaken brand professionalism and credibility.

 • Low Conversion Rates: Forced ads and slow loading (due to shared hosting) disrupt user experience, lowering conversions.